awslabs/aws-az-failure-chaostoolkit/README.md

 #### Auto Scaling Group (ASG)

-This action removes subnets belonging to the target AZ in all tagged ASGs and suspends AZRebalance process if its running, or updates the min, max and desired capacity to 0 for the ASG if it's only configured for one AZ:
+This action removes subnets belonging to the target AZ in all tagged ASGs and suspends the AZRebalance process if its running.
+If the ASG is only configured for a single AZ, it updates the min, max and desired capacity to 0:
 ```yaml
 - type: action
   name: Simulate AZ Failure for ASG